timshim/MobileDataSG/README.md

 ## MobileDataSG iOS App

-This iOS app is built as an assignment.
+This iOS app is built as an assignment for SPH.